Packing and Covering Immersions in 4-Edge-Connected Graphs: Edge-tangles in 4-edge-connected graphs

-\begin{pf} Let $k$ and $\theta$ be positive integers.
-We may assume that $\theta > k$.
-For every integer $t$ and for every edge-tangle $\E$ in a graph, let $\E_t$ be the edge-tangle in $G$ of order $t$ such that $\E_t \subseteq \E$.
-By Lemma \ref{4-edge-connected wall controlling clique}, there exists a positive integer $w_1$ such that if $G$ is a 4-edge-connected graph and $\E'$ is an edge-tangle in $G$ of order at least $w_1$ induced by a $w_1 \times w_1$ wall-immersion, then $\E'_\theta$ controls a $K_k$-thorns.
-Note that it implies that $w_1 \geq \theta$.
-By Lemma \ref{truncation large deg or wall}, there exists a positive integer $w$ such that if $G$ is a 4-edge-connected graph and $\E$ is an edge-tangle in $G$ of order at least $w$, then either there exists a vertex $v \in V(G)$ incident with at least $k$ edges of $G$ such that $v \in B$ for every $[A,B] \in \E_{w_1}$, or $\E_{w_1}$is induced by a $w_1 \times w_1$ wall-immersion.
+Let $G$ be a graph with no edge-cut of order three, and let $\E$ be an edge-tangle in $G$ of order at least $w$.
+By Lemma \ref{truncation large deg or wall}, either \begin{itemize} \item[(i)] there exists $v \in V(G)$ incident with at least $k$ edges in $G$ such that $v \in B$ for every $[A,B] \in \E_{w_1}$, or \item[(ii)] $\E_{w_1}$ is induced by a $2w_1 \times 4w_1$ wall-immersion and the natural edge-tangle of order $w_1$ in the $2w_1 \times 4w_1$ wall. \end{itemize}